dakhama-mehdi/sjdomain/README.md

 sjdomain.exe add "C:\folder-contains-offline-file"

 this is link to how to integre SJDomain with MDT or SCCM

+* Help :
+#you can get help, by enter command "?" or "help"

+example :

+sdjoin.exe /?

+sdjoin.exe /help

 # Thanks :
 Matthieu Souin